 Skills and Qualifications

-- Master’s Degree in Social Work or a related health/social services discipline with a minimum of three years’ experience in direct service to children and families
+- Master’s Degree in Social Work or a related health/social services discipline with a minimum of one year related experience in direct service to children and families

 - Membership in good standing of the Ontario College of Social Workers and Social Service Workers or the College of Psychotherapists of Ontario.